wolethomas78/warehouse_sales_project/README.md

 - Supplier Management: Strengthen relationships with top suppliers (Gallo, Diageo, Constellation, Anheuser Busch, Jim Beam) and track which product types drive revenue.

 - ### Tools
-- - Postgresql
+- - Postgresql: For cleaning and Query
-  - Github
+  - Github: For documentation
-  - Draw I.O
+  - Draw I.O: To design simple data flow in Medallion Architecture

 ### Contact Me
 - Connect with me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/oluwolefagbemi)